Tiberiusmoon/Antivirus-Combat-and-Repair/index.md

 If it fails then more work is needed to remove the virus. (see the hard way)

-### You wanna do this the hard way?
+### 4.You wanna do this the hard way?
 We can do this the hard way!

 Some viruses can be persistent and require special treatment.